visit-dav/visit/src/doc/tutorials/PythonExpressions.rst

 .. literalinclude:: ../../test/tests/hybrid/python_example_1.vpe
    :lines: 24-25

-The following lines set the output vtkDataArray to be an array of floats with 1 component and ncells.
+The following lines set the output vtkDataArray to be an array of floats with 1 component and ncells values.

 .. literalinclude:: ../../test/tests/hybrid/python_example_1.vpe
    :lines: 26-28